-- Hickmott, Sarah (2020).
+- Hickmott, S. (2020).
 Music, Philosophy and Gender in Nancy, Lacoue-Labarthe, Badiou.
-Edinburgh: Edinburgh University Press.
+Edinburgh University Press

 Chapter in book

-- Hickmott, Sarah (2021).
+- Hickmott, S. (2022).
 On Themes and Variations: Music and Literature in Poststructuralism.
-In The Routledge Companion to Music and Modern Literature.
-Durkin, Rachael Routledge.
+In R. Durkin (Ed.), The Routledge Companion to Music and Modern Literature.
+Routledge

-- Hickmott, Sarah (2017), Beyond Lacoue-Labarthe’s Alma Mater: Mus(e)ic, Myth and Modernity, paper given at Modernité du mythe, à partir de Philippe Lacoue-Labarthe, Trinity College, Dublin, Modernité du mythe, à partir de Philippe Lacoue-Labarthe.
-Trinity College, Dublin.
+- Hickmott, S. (2017).
+Beyond Lacoue-Labarthe’s Alma Mater: Mus(e)ic, Myth and Modernity, paper given at Modernité du mythe, à partir de Philippe Lacoue-Labarthe, Trinity College, Dublin.

-- Hickmott, Sarah (2017), Sounding the Siren, Sexing the Shipwreck, paper given at Shipwrecks and How to Avoid Them: Seafaring and Writing in Medieval and Early Modern Culture, Somerville College, Oxford, Shipwrecks and How to Avoid Them: Seafaring and Writing in Medieval and Early Modern Culture.
-Somerville College, Oxford.
+- Hickmott, S. (2017).
+Sounding the Siren, Sexing the Shipwreck, paper given at Shipwrecks and How to Avoid Them: Seafaring and Writing in Medieval and Early Modern Culture, Somerville College, Oxford.